-Register data from Data Lake Store in Azure Data Catalog
+Register data from Azure Data Lake Storage Gen1 in Azure Data Catalog

-In this article you will learn how to integrate Azure Data Lake Store with Azure Data Catalog to make your data discoverable within an organization by integrating it with Data Catalog.
+In this article, you will learn how to integrate Azure Data Lake Storage Gen1 with Azure Data Catalog to make your data discoverable within an organization by integrating it with Data Catalog.
 For more information on cataloging data, see Azure Data Catalog.
 To understand scenarios in which you can use Data Catalog, see Azure Data Catalog common scenarios.

 Before you begin this tutorial, you must have the following:

-- Enable your Azure subscription for Data Lake Store Public Preview.
+Enable your Azure subscription for Data Lake Storage Gen1.
 See instructions.

-Azure Data Lake Store account.
-Follow the instructions at Get started with Azure Data Lake Store using the Azure Portal.
-For this tutorial, let us create a Data Lake Store account called datacatalogstore.
+A Data Lake Storage Gen1 account.
+Follow the instructions at Get started with Azure Data Lake Storage Gen1 using the Azure Portal.
+For this tutorial, create a Data Lake Storage Gen1 account called datacatalogstore.

 Once you have created the account, upload a sample data set to it.
 For this tutorial, let us upload all the .csv files under the AmbulanceData folder in the Azure Data Lake Git Repository.
 You can use various clients, such as Azure Storage Explorer, to upload data to a blob container.

-Register Data Lake Store as a source for Data Catalog
+Register Data Lake Storage Gen1 as a source for Data Catalog

 https://azure.microsoft.com/services/data-catalog, and click Get started.